cpeter/CHIP-SDK/README.md

     cd ~/CHIP-tools
     ./chip-update-firmware.sh
+The flashing script will boot CHIP automatically for the first time, login and power off CHIP to make sure everything went well.
+This may take a while - please be patient.

-CHIP will boot automatically after flashing.
-Booting may take a minute.
-If everything went well, you can now log in to your CHIP:
+If everything went OK, you can now power up your CHIP again and connect by typing:

     cu -l /dev/ttyACM0 -s 115200

-C.H.I.P.'s login is **root**.
-No password.
+You can login to CHIP as **chip** or if you feel more powerful as **root**.
+In both cases the password is **chip**.
 Now let's give it a quick hardware test...

     hwtest

 If everything passed, your C.H.I.P. is ready to go!
 Have fun!

+## Flash a C.H.I.P. with Debian

+Flashing C.H.I.P with Debian is very similar to flashing with buildroot.
+Actually, you only have to add the parameter `-d` to the `chip-update-firmware.sh` command.
+Just log in to the virtual machine again and start from our *trusty* prompt:

+    vagrant@vagrant-ubuntu-trusty-32:~$

+Follow these steps to flash your C.H.I.P with debian:

+    cd ~/CHIP-tools
+    ./chip-update-firmware.sh -d

+The flashing script will boot CHIP automatically for the first time, login and power off CHIP to make sure everything went well.
+This may take a while - please be patient.

+If everything went OK, you can now power up your CHIP again and connect by typing:

+    cu -l /dev/ttyACM0 -s 115200

+You can login to CHIP as **chip** or if you feel more powerful as **root**.
+In both cases the password is **chip**.

 ## To Flash C.H.I.P. with your own custom buildroot image...